 A series of trade negotiations known as the Uruguay Round led to the establishment of the World Trade Organization (WTO) on January 1, 1995.
-Before establishment of the WTO, the United States employed explicit dairy product import quotas to shield the domestic dairy industry and Federal price support programs from international dairy markets.
-As a member of the WTO, the United States, along with many other dairy-trading countries, established tariff rate quotas (TRQs) for dairy products.
-The TRQs allow imports at very low tariffs up to fixed amounts.
+Before the WTO, the United States used explicit dairy product import quotas to shield the domestic dairy industry from international dairy markets.
+As a member of the WTO, the United States—along with many other dairy-trading countries—established tariff rate quotas (TRQs) for dairy products.
+TRQs allow imports at low tariffs up to fixed amounts.
 Any additional imports are subject to very high tariffs.
-Many of the individual TRQs are administered through licenses for imports of specific products from specific countries or regions.
-Imports have further been liberalized through FTAs, leading to higher U.S. imports from several countries, especially from Mexico and Australia.
+Many TRQs are administered through licenses for imports of specific products from specific countries or regions.
+Imports have been liberalized further through FTAs with some countries.

 For more information, see

 - USDA, Foreign Agricultural Service, Global Agricultural Trade System (GATS)

 - USDA, Foreign Agricultural Service, Production Supply and Distribution Online (PS&D)